 As a result, skilled language teachers are finding their services in higher demand.
 The job opportunities in this field are plenty – across the country.

 (iv) Travel and Tourism

-If you want to visit South Korea for travelling or living, then you should be learning it.
-With the ability to speak the native language of the country, You’ll see huge benefits in your everyday life almost immediately.
+If you want to visit South Korea for traveling or living, then you should be learning it.

 (v) Call Center, IT, BPO and KPO

 A recent addition to the requirements in the industry.

 You can utilize your Korean Language skills to act as a call center trainee, where you can handle call center business for overseas clients.